litert/annotation/docs/en-US.md

     ```php
     public static function fromClass(
-        string $class
+        string $class,
+        bool $withParents = false
     ): array;
     ```

 -   Arguments

     - `$class` must be the full name of class, with namespace.
+    - `$withParents` Also extract from the method prototypes.

 -   Return Value

-    Returns an associated array, with the annonation names as keys.
+    Returns an associated array, with the annotation names as keys.
-    An empty array willy will be returned if no annoations were found.
+    An empty array willy will be returned if no annotations were found.

     > **If the target doesn't exist, a exception of type`\L\Core\Exception`
     > will be thrown.**